The tax implications of equity release

 Other things to consider

-The standard tax-free allowance for an inheritance is £325,000, though it increases to £500,000 if your estate is left to your children, step-children or grandchildren.
+The standard tax-free allowance for an inheritance is £325,000, though it increases to £500,000 if your estate includes your home and is left to your children, step-children or grandchildren.
 The value of your estate in excess of your allowance will be taxed at a rate of 40%, unless over 10% is gifted to charity, in which case the rate falls to 36%.

-If your estate is left to your spouse, civil partner, a charity or a community amateur sports club, you do not have to pay any tax.
+If your estate is left to your spouse or civil partner, you do not have to pay any tax straight away.
+Instead, your tax-free allowance will be added onto theirs when they pass away.
 This allows married couples and civil partners to double the shared allowance for their estate.
-As such, if you are married or in a civil partnership the benefits of equity release on inheritance will only be seen once the estate passes to your children or another party.
+So, if you are married or in a civil partnership, the benefits of equity release on inheritance tax will only be seen once the estate passes to your children or another party.

-In order to use equity release to reduce Inheritance Tax, the funds need to be used in such a way that they reduce your estate’s value down towards or below the thresholds.
+In order for equity release to reduce Inheritance Tax, the funds need to be used in such a way that they reduce your estate’s value down towards or below the thresholds.
 You can do this in a number of ways, including:

 - Spending the money on things that won’t become a part of your estate, like a holiday or an experience.